tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ---
 description: >-
-  Choose between the webhook API or polling API to receive an order or order response
+  Choose between the webhook API or polling API to receive an order, order response or shipment message
 ---

 # Webhook versus polling

-To receive an order or order response you can use either:
+To receive an order, order response or shipment message you can use either:

 * The [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) using `POST` or `PUT`.
 * The [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) using `GET`.